 Suffering often occurs as a result of unmet expectations or when people behave differently than how we think they should.
 When things go in a different direction, our ability to maintain peace and serenity is related to our capacity to let go.
-While active in our addictions, compulsions, and unhealthy attachments, we numbed our lack of control by acting out.
-It helped maintain the illusion of authority over people, places, things, and outcomes.
+Without our own program of recovery, we numbed our lack of control by acting out in all sorts of unhealthy ways.
+Attempting to maintain the illusion of authority over outcomes came at the cost of blocking out help.

-Now that we are attempting to live life on God's terms, we must build a new set of tools in order to deal with the uncomfortable feelings that first arise when getting clean, sober, abstinent, and free.
+Now that we are attempting to live life on God's terms, we must build a new set of tools in order to deal with the uncomfortable feelings that accompany letting go.
 We have given up the role of director and seek counsel from a new Employer.
 Letting go is a rather vague and ambiguous way to describe the act of putting our trust in God.
-We hear this often in Christian circles and recovery fellowships, and it usually includes delayed gratification-a mindset of which we may lack some experience.
-However, given our limited insight into God's plans for us and the rest of the world, we would be wise to attempt something different.
+We hear this often in Christian circles and recovery fellowships, and in our case it means practicing self-discovery, loving detachment, and a separate-buthopeful attitude.